Dunning-Read-Natural-Area-PAC/dunningnatural.org/content/about/index.md

 ## Our Mission   ## { class="p-1 text-center text-xl sm:text-2xl lg:text-4xl" }

-The Dunning Read Natural Area Park Advisory Council is a volunteer group of community members who are passionate about the DRNA.
+The Dunning Read Natural Area Park Advisory Council (PAC) is volunteer group of passionate community members.
 The group's mission is to support the Chicago Park District in restoring and preserving this natural area to provide a quality habitat for diverse native plants and wildlife as well as opportunities for access, education, and recreation for the entire community.

 ## Our Board   ## { class="p-1 text-center text-xl sm:text-2xl lg:text-4xl" }